jarlsondre/trainingdiary-react/README.md

 - Add time session took
   - Need start & finish buttons
   - Could add field where you can type it in
+- Make user search case insensitive
+- Add statistics for each user per exercise
+- Add statistics to each exercise, e.g. how many users have logged it, how many sets etc.
+- Allow other users (or only followers?) to comment on a session
+- See description of an exercise
+- Add profile images
+- Add images, videos or other media to a session

 ## Design history